prebid/prebid.github.io/prebid-video/video-module.md

 ##### adUnit.mediaTypes.video

 The params in `adUnit.mediaTypes.video` are populated with information extracted from the player.
-Any params already filled by the publisher will remain unchanged.
+Any param already filled by the publisher will remain unchanged.
 Some params such as `battr`, `minduration`, `maxduration` are specific to a publisher's preferences and should therefore be populated by the Publisher.

 ##### bidderRequest.ortb2.site.content

 The params in `bidderRequest.ortb2.site.content` are populated with information extracted from the video player.
 Any params already filled by the publisher will remain unchanged.
 This feature can be disabled by setting `video.contentEnrichmentEnabled` to `false` in the Prebid config.
 In the case where multiple video players are registered with the Video Module, the `bidderRequest.ortb2.site.content` params will be updated by the video player registered to the ad unit in the auction.
-If one of the Video Players is responsible for rendering the main content on the page, it may be appropriate for the `site.content` params to be populated with metadata from that player.
-In that case, you should populate `video.mainContentDivId` in the Prebid config with the video player's div id. |
+If one of the Video Players is responsible for rendering the main content on the page, it may be appropriate for the `site.content` params to be populated with metadata from that player; in such case, you should populate `video.mainContentDivId` in the Prebid config with the video player's div id. |

 ## SSPs